 And just like our "broken record" lead-in sentence, this bag is old-school.
 It's also rugged — with just a hint of get-the-job-done-lumberjack-tough-guy attitude.
-Scoring a 10 out of 10 for warmth, this bag kept us warm from head to toe.
+Scoring well in warmth, this bag kept us warm from head to toe.
 From our ice test to our laser thermometer readings, this bag's 6.5 pounds of Insul-Therm insulation passed the tests with flying colors.

 As we said, our warmth score accounts for 35 percent of each bag's overall score, which is why this big boy tipped the scales with our highest overall performance score.

 When we considered the combination of the Grande's thick insulation, its soft flannel lining and its tough, 8-ounce cotton exterior, we found that the bag is quite comfortable even on bare rock.
-We even dozed off a little during our test, and can honestly say that, with a little bit of patience and imagination, we feel we could sleep directly on hard rock in this bag and almost think we were actually lying on a sleeping pad ok, we probably would want to be really tired too.
+We even dozed off a little during our test, and can honestly say that, with a little bit of patience and imagination, we feel we could sleep directly on hard rock in this bag and almost think we were lying on a sleeping pad.
+Ok, we probably would want to be tired too.

 While the bag lacks features like an interior pocket, shoulder baffles, a draft tube, and a lifetime warranty, it does offer outstanding craftsmanship, a hearty Velcro closure tab above the zipper, and an amazing ability to double as a picnic ground cover or quilt (thanks to its rugged exterior and green, plaid interior that hides the dirt).
 The Grande is also made in the USA and comes with a limited 10-year warranty.

 One thing we did notice during our water test, is although all the water did penetrate the exterior lining of the Grande relatively easy, the water never soaked all the way through to the ground.
 The interior of the bag was relatively dry as well.
-Basically, the Grande is so thick that insulation completely absorbed the water.
+The Grande is so thick that insulation completely absorbed the water.
 As for the Slumberjack and the Coleman Brazos, the water passed all the way through the bag to the ground.

 You'll notice that even though the Slumberjack is bigger than the Wenzel, we gave the Wenzel the lowest score for packed size than all of the bags.
 This is because the Wenzel is a little more difficult to roll up and stow than the Slumberjack.

 We can't say enough about this bag's value.
-Coming in at under $90, we feel the Grande focuses on what's really important: warmth and comfort.
+Coming in at under $90, we feel the Grande focuses on what's important: warmth and comfort.
 When we combined these two features with the price tag and the construction quality, it was somewhat easy for us to name it this year's Editors' Choice Winner.